 Controlling invasive plants

-Keeping wildlife habitat healthy requires controlling the invasive plants crowding out natives.
-Sabino’s Problem with Invasive Plants describes this dynamic relationship of invasive versus native plants.
-Sabino Canyon Volunteer Naturalists promote conservation through public interpretation about invasive species and we also help identify and remove them.
-Click here for information on Sabino Stewards’ volunteer opportunities with Sky Island Alliance.
+Keeping wildlife habitat healthy requires controlling invasive plants that crowd out natives.
+SCVN promotes conservation through public interpretation about invasive species and we also help identify and remove them.

 Native Sonoran Desert plants have returned to Sabino Creek in great profusion in creekside locations that were once overrun by 25-ft. high thickets of the invasive Giant Reed.
-From 2008-2010 hundreds of people volunteered for the difficult work of removing the non-native cane.
-Here’s a 6-minute video update on Sabino’s recovery.
+From 2008-2010, hundreds of people volunteered for the difficult work of removing the non-native cane.

 Buffelgrass: An Ecological Emergency